davenverse/shellfish/docs/examples/index.md

 ## Uppercase

-You can also manipule entire files on one go.
+You can also manipule entire files in one go.
 In this example, we are going to read a file, convert it to uppercase, and write it to another file.

 First thing, we are going to define the locations of the original file and the new file: